There was a time where A Small Orange was one of the easiest hosting companies to recommend but is that still the case?

 Here’s What They Both Offer

 Both of these companies specialize in shared hosting but also offer higher-end options too.
-For most new sites, a decent shared hosting plan is plenty to get them off the ground, then if the site gets really busy you can upgrade quite easily to plan that suits your site’s growth better.
+For most new sites, a decent shared hosting plan is plenty to get them off the ground, then if the site gets really busy you can upgrade quite easy to plan that suits your site’s growth better.

 What They Have in Common